CodeBlue-NZ/cb-breakglass-account/readme.md

 # Terraform Configuration for Azure Sentinel and Log Analytics Workspace

 This Terraform configuration sets up an Azure Sentinel and Log Analytics Workspace.
-Please refer to the [create sentinel log analytics workspace file](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/create-sentinel-la-workspace.tf)
+Please refer to the [create sentinel log analytics workspace file](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/create-sentinel-la-workspace.tf) This file contains the configuration for the entire set up of the resources using terraform.

 ## Resources Created